top of page

 The image of a panther may raise some questions.
 It's unlikely the artist ever saw the beast in person, which naturally left much room for creative imagination.
 Therefore, the panther's head is more equine than feline, with cute red horns and flames emanating from its mouth, symbolizing a wonderful fragrance.

-STYRIA: THE FUN FACTS
+STYRIA: FUN FACTS

 Coat of arms of the city of Graz